anastasiia-lehenka/chat/README.md

 To run this app you need:

 to have Node.js installed
-If it`s the first time you launch this app follow next steps:
+If it's the first time you launch this app follow next steps:

 Run "npm install" in your terminal inside the server folder.
 Run "npm install" in your terminal inside the client folder.